Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 Location: San Francisco, California

-In sunny San Francisco, you'll find the second-best pharmacy school in the US—the University of California-San Francisco.
+In sunny San Francisco, you'll find one of the top pharmacy schools in the US—the University of California-San Francisco.

 This school may be your top choice if you're passionate about research.
 Why?
 The answer lies in the school's accolades.
 Every year over the past four decades, the College of Pharmacy has been recognized as the #1 recipient of research funding from the National Institute of Health.